-Aaaaand then by the time the next Valentine’s Day rolled around, I’d had my heart broken.
-And it was bad.
+Aaaaand then by the time the next Valentine’s Day rolled around, I’d had my first heartbreak.

 I didn’t see it coming, I couldn’t believe it had happened to me when I’d been so genuinely okay with singleness, and now I just…wasn’t.

 I wore green, I listened to all the I-don’t-need-a-man and you’re-a-jerk songs (literally, those), and I put on a completely stoic face until I turned out the lights that night.
 And then I cried.

 I’d spent lonely holidays before, but this was different.
 This was deeper.
 This was loneliness after getting a taste of what it was like to be without it.